 What is the BDA doing?

-The Group aims to raise awareness amongst GDPs, GMPs and pharmacists of the increasing incidence of oral and oropharyngeal cancers.
+BDA Scotland's Oral Cancer Working Group aims to raise awareness among dentists, doctors and pharmacists of the increasing incidence of oral and oropharyngeal cancers.

 We'd love to hear what you are doing to help raise awareness during Mouth Cancer Action Month, and we are particularly keen on hearing about any stories of cases of oral cancer you have detected.

-Please email and let us know what you've been doing for Mouth Cancer Action Month.
+Please email and let us know if you have detected a case, or let us know what you've been doing for Mouth Cancer Action Month.